 Disposable Syringes for Particularly Small Amounts of Medication

 When administering insulin or heparin, the volume is measured in units instead of ml.
 The ml-scale can, however, be printed on the syringe as well to compliment the units-scale.
-For medications that are measured in very low amounts and in ml, there are fine dosing syringes with a scale that can be read down to the hundredth millilitre.
+For medications that are measured in very low amounts and in ml, there are fine dosing syringes, like the Ominifix F Solo Fine Dosing Syringes, with a scale that can be read down to the hundredth millilitre.
 Syringes of this size often have a displacement tip to ensure that as little medication as possible remains in the syringe.

 Function and Application